Advances in HIV Treatment

 Back in the 1980’s, there was one drug to treat HIV—zidovudine, also known as AZT (Retrovir).
 Now, more than 25 HIV medications are grouped into 6 different classes based on how they fight HIV.
 Two of the newer classes of HIV medications include:

-Entry Inhibitors: these stop the HIV virus from entering CD4 cells—the immune cells that HIV attacks.
+Entry Inhibitors (also known as fusion inhibitors): these stop the HIV virus from entering CD4 cells—the immune cells that HIV attacks.
 They do this by blocking a protein on the cell’s surface that the virus needs to gain entry.
 Another name for this class is CCR5 antagonists.
-The first member of this class—enfuvirtide (Fuzeon)—gained FDA approval in 2003.
-A second drug, maraviroc (Selzentry), was approved in 2007.
+The first member of this class, maraviroc (Selzentry), was approved in 2007.
+Entry inhibitors like enfuviritide (Fuzeon) are often prescribed in addition to other antiviral drugs, especially in patients that have already been on different anti-HIV medications or harbor drug-resistant HIV strains.

 Integrase Inhibitors: these block the HIV virus from making copies of itself.
 HIV produces an enzyme called integrase that allows its DNA to merge with the DNA of an infected person’s CD4 cells.
 When these infected cells reproduce, the virus spreads.
 Integrase inhibitors block integrase to prevent this from happening.
 The first member of this class—raltegravir (Isentress)—gained FDA approval in 2007.
 Other drugs in this class are dolutegravir (Tivicay), approved in 2013, and elvitegravir (Vitekta), approved in 2014.